YuriWit/Joy2Key/README.md

 # joyToKey
-Just a simple config file for JoyToKy
+Just a simple config file for JoyToKey